Arnaud-Dorthe/ApocalypseDynamics.CE/README.md

+SimuNRGTrans allows you to simulate the future of mankind through the digital twin of the world

 ### Introduction
 First of all, we would like to thank our generous sponsors for making this project possible.
 See the list of our [sponsors](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/wiki/Sponsors).